nerves-networking/vintage_net/docs/cookbook.md

 In addition to infrastructure and AP modes, some WiFi modules can form a mesh.
 VintageNet supports the configuration of [802.11s](https://en.wikipedia.org/wiki/IEEE_802.11s) meshes.
-While this is the standardize way of forming WiFi meshes, it is not the same as that implemented by many access points that advertise WiFi meshing.
+While this is the standardized way of forming WiFi meshes, it is not the same as that implemented by many access points that advertise WiFi meshing.
 It also uses the 802.11s routing protocol HWMP.
 (This is not B.A.T.M.A.N.).

-This section describes two configuration: the first is for the mesh gate and the second is for the mesh devices.
+This section describes two configurations: the first is for the mesh gate and the second is for the mesh devices.
 The mesh gate bridges the mesh network to the network that connects to the Internet.
 Mesh nodes behave similar to normal clients: after connecting to the network, they request an IP address using DHCP.
 The DHCP request gets routed through the mesh gate and to the DHCP server on the non-mesh